Making Mountain Dulcimers

 If the Concert Grand or Baby Grand are being built, the back is now marked and prepared for inlaying.
 The inlay of purfling knots is a traditional ornamentation of the finest musical instruments.
 After receiving the ornamentation, the back is ready for alignment with the other parts of the body in the building jig.

-Then all the body parts are assembled into the building jig.
-Here, the peghead,sides, tailpiece, and back get acquainted for the first time.
-After staying in the mold from three to six days, the drama begins with building the body.
+Then all the main body elements are assembled into the building jig: the peghead,sides, tailpiece, and back get acquainted for the first time and begin a long relationship.
+After the glue has set, work on the dulcimer's internal structures begins.

 While work is progressing on the top and body, the fretboard is being brought along, also.
 The fretboard is the spine of the dulcimer, and gets the best wood available.
 It must be stable, straight-grained, and acoustically active.
 We use a small stock of black walnut that is 50 years old (that we know of-it might actually be 20 or so years older than that).